 Furthermore, because the insurer and the trucking company will be searching for ways to reduce their liability, you must act quickly to identify and preserve key evidence that establishes fault for the accident.
 If you do not act quickly and understand what to search for during the investigation, key evidence you need to prove your case could be lost or destroyed.
 For example, preserving the information on the truck's black box and obtaining records from the trucking company and various government agencies is crucial in a truck accident lawsuit.
 Our trucking accident attorneys understand this process and we have the resources and experts necessary to handle a commercial truck accident claim.

 Are You Trying to Negotiate a Claim with a Trucking Company or the Insurer?

-If so, contact Handler, Henning & Rosenberg LLP immediately by calling our toll-free number 1-800-461-4140 or using our online contact form.
+If so, contact Handler, Henning & Rosenberg LLC immediately by calling (888) 498-3023 or using our online contact form.
 Let us handle the legalities to protect your right to receive a fair and just settlement while you concentrate on your recovery.
 Put our experience to work for you and get the compensation you deserve for your truck accident injuries.